Polyura delphis

 Regional Distribution: India, Bangladesh, Myanmar, Thailand, Laos, Cambodia, Vietnam, Malaysia, Indonesia, Philippines

-Habitat: primary rainforest and deciduous montane forest up to 800m a.s.l.
-Wingspan: 60-75mm
+Habitat: Polyura delphis is found in primary rainforest and deciduous montane forest, usually at lower elevations up to 800m a.s.l.

-Flight time: possibly much of the year but excluding the coldest months, depending on location
+Flight time: likely much of the year excluding the coldest months Wingspan: 60-75mm

 Larval Hosts: Archidendron jiringa, Senna tora, Wisteriopsis reticulata, Acacia sp.
 (Fabaceae)